1972 World Sportscar Championship

 The 1972 World Championship for Makes and International Grand Touring Trophy seasons were the 20th season of the FIA World Sportscar Championship.
 It was a series for FIA Group 5 Sports Cars and FIA Group 4 Grand Touring Cars.
 It ran from 9 January 1972 to 22 July 1972, and was composed of 11 races.

 Schedule

 † - Sportscars only, GT class did not participate.

 Season results

 Points were awarded to the top 10 finishers in the order of 20-15-12-10-8-6-4-3-2-1.
-Manufacturers were only given points for their highest finishing car; any other cars from that manufacturer were merely skipped in the awarding of points.
+Manufacturers were only given points for their highest finishing car; any other cars from that manufacturer were skipped in the awarding of points, but any finish in the points prevented other manufacturers from scoring these points.